ovguyo/moviereview/README.md

 from keras.preprocessing import sequence
 ```
 ## Loading IMDB Dataset
-I kept the top 5000 words from the dataset, also splited it into two equal amount of training and test sets.
+I kept the top 5000 words from the dataset, also splited the dataset into two equal parts which are training and test sets.

 ```
 numpy.random.seed(7)